 So, what are the insurance requirements of SB606 for boat rental operators in Florida?
 Here is a comprehensive overview:

+Insurer must also retain a copy of the quote, price offered, and any signed declinations that result from this statute.
 By understanding and complying with the insurance requirements of SB606, boat rental operators can help ensure the safety of their renters and protect their own businesses.
 It is important to work with an insurance provider that is familiar with the requirements of SB606 and can help you secure the necessary coverage.

 In addition to the insurance requirements, SB606 also requires boat rental operators to obtain a no-cost livery permit from the Florida Fish and Wildlife Conservation Commission, deliver pre-rental safety and operational instruction to renters, report any accidents or unnecessarily overdue rentals to the FWC, and display boating safety information in a place visible to the renting public.
 By understanding and complying with all of the requirements of SB606, boat rental operators can help ensure the safety of their renters and protect their own businesses.